Charlescai123/Kinova-IBVS-Control/README.md

 - Unity 20.3+

 Make sure you have got WSL (together with ROS, Matlab and Python) installed under your Windows system.
 In order to use Oculus as the VR devices, on the contrary of what you need to do in Linux, you have to ensure sure the Oculus and OpenVR Loader two items are ticked in Unity Project Settings.
+After all things done, open *Scene -> KinovaIBVS_VR* to play.

 <img src="Image/OS Version/Windows/tick.png"/>